con3office/xAPI-Spec_ja/xAPI-Data.md

 <details>
 <summary>en</summary>

-Consider the following hierarchical structure: "Questions 1 to 6" are part of "Test 1" which in turn belongs to the course "Algebra 1".
-The six questions are registered as part of the test by declaring "Test 1" as their parent.
+Consider the following hierarchical structure: "Questions 1 to 6"are part of "Test 1" which in turn belongs to the course "Algebra 1".
+The six questions are registered as part of the test by declaring"Test 1" as their parent.
 Also they are grouped with other Statements about "Algebra 1" to fully mirror the hierarchy.
-This is particularly useful when the Object of the Statement is an Agent, not an Activity.
-"Andrew mentored Ben with context Algebra I".
+This is particularly useful when the Object of the Statement is an Agent, not an Activity."Andrew mentored Ben with context Algebra I".

 ```
 {